-Of course, if you’re bathing with them and you do it enough times, you’ll get to see uncovered nipples, buttocks and genitals once in a while even when it’s accidental.
+Of course, if you’re bathing with them and you do it often enough, you’ll get to see uncovered privates even when it’s accidental.

 I never took photos.
 We didn’t have smartphones or digital cameras back then.
 Even if we did, I probably wouldn’t have taken photos anyway.
 Some things aren’t meant to be shared.